EricHughesABC/cameraovenspytorch/README.md

 # oven ready

-## key words: pytorch, flask, camera, heroku, transfer learning, convolutional neural network
+## key words:
+#### pytorch, flask, camera, heroku, transfer learning, convolutional neural network

-simple app to check if an oven is on or off.
-The long term intention is to see if it would be useful for partially sighted people like my mom
+A simple app to check if an oven is on or off.
+The long term intention is to see if it would be useful for partially sighted people.

 A neural network is trained using pytorch and the network is presented as a Flask app.